kuanyui/container-template/README.md

 No zsh completion for `podman-compose` is also a serious problem.

-[^1]: For example,
+[^1]: For example:
-    1. `compose.yaml` cannot read current environmental variables directly, except you explicitly `export` in host.
+    1. `compose.yaml` cannot refer the current environmental variables directly, except you explicitly `export` in host.
     2. Abnormal / corruptted output of interactive TTY (bash / zsh).
-    3. Posman has some options (ex: `--userns=keep-id`) are not compatible with Docker, but `compose.yaml` as merely a YAML file, no elegant workaround to fix them.
+    3. Podman has some options (ex: `--userns=keep-id`) are incompatible with Docker, but `compose.yaml` as merely a YAML file, no elegant workaround to fix them.

 #### How can I use this with [Dev Containers of VSCode](https://code.visualstudio.com/docs/devcontainers/containers)?